algorandfoundation/docs/docs/get-details/index.md

     - [Atomic Transfers](atomic_transfers.md) - A guide to build transactions into an atomic group on Algorand.

     - [Atomic Transaction Composer](atc.md) - A guide to using the Atomic Transaction Composer, a simpler interface to building atomic groups.

+- [AlgoKit](algokit/GettingStarted) - A collection of tools and libraries that make it easy to build applications on Algorand.

 - [Indexer](indexer.md) - A guide to using the Algorand Indexer.